My Approach to Timeless, Documentary Wedding Photography

 Whether you go big or keep it chill, I’ll capture the joy of your grand entrance.
 The reception is all about celebration, and I document everything from speeches and dancing to spontaneous hugs and surprise outfit changes.

-We pause photos during dinner (no one loves eating pics), but I’ll be nearby for candids and table shots once plates are cleared.
+We pause photos during dinner (no one loves eating pics), but I’ll be nearby for candids and table photos once plates are cleared.

 Golden Hour and Creative Portraits

-If the weather’s right and the light is dreamy, we can sneak out for golden hour portraits—or later, for creative nighttime shots.
+If the weather is on our side and the light is dreamy, we can sneak out for golden hour portraits—or later, for creative nighttime captures.
 It’s totally optional, but can be a magical, quiet moment during a busy day.

 The Exit

 Sparkler exits, bubble send-offs, fireworks, and wild last dances—these are unforgettable moments to end your wedding day.
 We’ll plan the logistics ahead of time and capture the excitement.
-You can run through more than once if you want multiple takes—just don’t forget a big kiss at the end!
+You can run through more than once if you want multiple takes—don’t forget a big kiss at the end!

 Celebrate Your Love, Your Way

-This is such an amazing time to get married—with fewer social rules, more creativity, and so many ways to preserve the real essence of your day.
+This is such an amazing time to get married where you are free to plan your day to suit what makes sense for you with creativity and your own personal flair.
 My hope is that this guide offers clarity, inspiration, and practical ideas.
 Most of all, I want your photography experience to feel comfortable, personal, and true to you.
 Let’s keep the communication flowing so we can tell your story in the most meaningful way.